-- According to the ACCESS law, you can get emergency contraception at no cost if you have a prescription from your clinician and you are on an eligible health insurance plan.
+- According to the ACCESS law, you can get emergency contraception at no cost if you are on an eligible health insurance plan.

 - Emergency contraception can help keep you from getting pregnant after unprotected sex.
 This law makes it available at no cost with a prescription.
 You can get a prescription to keep on hand just in case.

-- Both emergency contraception pills such as levonorgestrel (Plan B), and ulipristal acetate (ella) are included.
+- Both emergency contraception pills such as levonorgestrel (Plan B One-Step®), and ulipristal acetate (ella®) are included.

-Note: If you don’t have a prescription, Plan B emergency contraception is available for a cost, typically about $50.
+Note: If you don’t have insurance or if your insurance doesn’t cover emergency contraception, Plan B One-Step® is available for a cost, typically about $50.